 When does my CME cycle start?

 Your three-year cycle depends on when you were licensed.
-The 3 year cycle shall run from the physician’s birthday beginning in the year 2001 or the first birthday following initial licensure, whichever occurs later.
+The three-year cycle shall run from the physician’s birthday beginning in the year 2001 or the first birthday following initial licensure, whichever occurs later.

 I am a resident or fellow.
 How do I record my CME?

 Residents and Fellows who are enrolled in ACGME- or AOA-accredited graduate medical education programs are exempt from the requirement, until the first birthday following completion of their training program.
 During your online renewal there is an EXEMPT box to check, which will reset your CME cycle.

 What if I have additional questions about CME that are not answered on the Board’s website?